goldfrog0/MM-Campaign-Peter/content/MandM/beast hunting arc.md

 Competitors are further away.

-Roque noticed 3 beasts, human in trouble,
+Roque noticed 3 beasts, human in trouble, lets the rest of the group know.

 [[Paxton]] and [[Tag]] happen upon the scene, a crashed plane is in the scene, with two buildings, and a large crater